-In May 2025, Third Point announced plans to restructure itself into a reinsurance platform by reversing into Malibu Life Reinsurance, a US-based reinsurer focused on the fixed annuity market.
+In May 2025, Third Point announced plans to restructure itself into a reinsurance platform by reversing into Malibu Life Reinsurance, a US-based reinsurer focused on the fixed annuity market (a segment of the insurance industry where insurers guarantee fixed income payments to policyholders, often in retirement).
 As part of the proposed transaction, existing shareholders were offered a partial liquidity event, at an unattractive price.